jonatkinson/django_material_mkdocs/README.md

 # django_material_mkdocs

-A Django wrapper application to provide authentication (powered by `django-allauth`) to an `mkdocs` project.
-By default this also includes `mkdocs-material`.
+A Django wrapper application to provide authentication to an `mkdocs` project.
+By default this also includes `mkdocs-material`, and the login/logout pages use `materialize.css`.

 The original author was Arlei F. Farnetani Junior (farnetani@gmail.com)